Skip to main content

 ACTH-producing tumors

 Recall that ACTH secretion by the pituitary gland leads to cortisol production by the adrenals.
-Well, certain tumors produce ACTH, as well; they typically form in the pituitary or adrenal glands but may also appear in the lungs, pancreas, thyroid, or thymus.
+Certain tumors produce ACTH as well; they typically form in the pituitary or adrenal glands but may also appear in the lungs, pancreas, thyroid, or thymus.

 Stress

 The hypothalamus, which regulates cortisol production, plays a key role in the stress response.
 When you encounter a stressor, your hypothalamus directs your adrenal glands to surge the body with hormones, one of which is cortisol.
-As the Mayo Clinic explains it, the sudden increase in cortisol causes an attendant spike in glucose and impairment of bodily functions that aren't necessarily essential for your surviving the stressor.
+The sudden increase in cortisol causes an attendant spike in glucose and impairment of bodily functions that aren't essential for your surviving the stressor.
 Your cortisol levels usually normalize once the stressor passes, but chronic stress can switch your stress response to a perpetually "on" position.
 Your cortisol levels consequently remain high.

 Lifestyle

 Lifestyle factors can elevate cortisol because they're closely linked to stress.
 A 2001 review in Environmental Health and Preventive Medicine identified five specific factors: smoking, alcohol consumption, a lack of exercise, insufficient sleep, and poor nutrition.
-Regarding the last bit (poor nutrition), the researchers explain that high cortisol levels are related to extreme weight fluctuations, possibly owing to associated metabolic changes and "endocrine abnormalities."
+With regard to nutrition, the researchers noted that high cortisol levels are related to extreme weight fluctuations, possibly owing to associated metabolic changes and "endocrine abnormalities."

 What happens when your cortisol levels are too high?

-Having chronically high cortisol levels can lead to a hormonal disorder called Cushing’s syndrome, also known as Cushing’s disease or hypercortisolism.
-The signs and symptoms may vary from person to person, though they commonly comprise:
+Having chronically high cortisol levels can lead to a hormonal disorder called Cushing’s syndrome, also known as Cushing’s disease and hypercortisolism.
+The signs and symptoms may vary from person to person, but they commonly comprise:

 • Increased torso and abdominal fat, though with slim extremities